learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/StripeAPI.md

 - Follow the guide on [Accept a payment](https://stripe.com/docs/development/quickstart) for React.

 ## 6. Handle Webhook Events (Node.js)
 - Create a server-side route using Express and the Stripe package to handle webhook events.
+This ensures that your application responds to events triggered by Stripe.

 ## 7. Implement Subscription Logic (If Needed)
 - Follow the [Stripe Subscriptions guide](https://stripe.com/docs/billing/subscriptions/overview).